top-comengineer/wcvendors/README.md

 ## Future Development

 Features to be added include:
-NOTE (October 2017): PayPal Adaptive Payments has been deprecated by PayPal; we are working to implement a replacement.
+-(October 2017): PayPal Adaptive Payments has been deprecated by PayPal; we are working to implement a replacement.
 - We add stuff so fast its hard to keep this updated

 ## Contact us